 Male and Female Catfish: Males usually have larger heads and smaller bodies and it’s more pronounced around spawning season.
 The head and back of the male fish are often much more muscular.

 Supercharged Senses: Often perceived as “bottom dwellers”, being an unsophisticated fish that lurks around eating leftovers and trash off the bottom.
-This might be true in some situations but they are actually a very sophisticated fish with advanced senses of smell, taste and sound.
-They’re able to detect sounds, vibrations and smells far better than many other species of fish and their senses are far better than many other species of fish.
+This might be true in some situations but they are actually very sophisticated fish with advanced senses of smell, taste, and sound.
+They’re able to detect sounds, vibrations, and smells far better than many other species of fish and their senses are far better than many other species of fish.

 Unique Sense Of “Hearing”: Catfish bodies are equal to water density, so it doesn’t need external ears.
 Most fish have an inner ear that’s independent of the swim bladder but the otolith of the catfish is connected to the swim bladder with a series of small bones.